Thoughts on code reviews (again)

 Don't over spec your tests

-Yesterday I had a discussion with my colleagues about the properties of good tests.
-I think in general tests have 4 purposes in the following increasing order of importance:
+Yesterday, I had a discussion with my colleagues about the properties of good tests.
+I think in general, tests have four purposes in the following increasing order of importance:

 Read More